jimmckeeth/Delphi-on-Linux-Setup/README.md

 # Delphi-on-Linux-Setup
-Scripts and resources to simplify the setup and development with Delphi on Linux
+Scripts and resources to simplify the setup and development with Delphi on Linux.
+It should work with all x86 64-bit Linux distros that Delphi suports in WSL, Virtual Machines, or running on hardware natively.

 ## Updated to support Delphi 13 *Florence* (37.0)